nminhhung/nminhhung/README.md

 - 👋 Hi, I’m @nminhhung
 - 👀 I’m interested in computer science, AI, data science,...
-- 🌱 I’m currently learning to become a Data Scientist.
-- 💞️ I’m looking to collaborate on any data team.
 - 📫 Reach me at minhhung0507@gmail.com

 <!---